-The Contractor shall notify the Department of the termination of any subcontract, or subcontractor's agreement with a network provider, and the basis for termination of the subcontract or agreement, within two business days.
+The Contractor shall notify the Department of the termination of any subcontract with a certified provider, and the basis for termination of the subcontract, within two business days.
 The Contractor shall submit the notification using a Secure Managed File Transfer system specified by DHCS.